-This is an optional guide that can be used by a processor of raw logs who has been issued a Request for Information notice by the Department of Agriculture, Fisheries and Forestry, pursuant to s 18F of the Illegal Logging Prohibition Act 2012 (the Act).
+This is an optional guide that can be used by a processor of raw logs who has been issued a Requirement to Give Information and Produce Documents notice by the Department of Agriculture, Fisheries and Forestry, pursuant to s 18F of the Illegal Logging Prohibition Act 2012 (the Act).

 It should be used in addition to other documentary evidence and not used as your due diligence process.

-Where multiple consignments of raw logs have been identified in the Request for Information notice, additional pages may be required for completion.
+Where multiple consignments of raw logs have been identified in the Requirement to Give Information and Produce Documents notice, additional pages may be required for completion.

 For more information

-Our illegal logging compliance webpage provides information to assist processors with how to respond to a Request for Information notice.
+Our illegal logging compliance webpage provides information to assist processors with how to respond to a Requirement to Give Information and Produce Documents notice.

-To request an electronic copy of this document, or to seek assistance with responding to a Request for Information notice, contact the Illegal Logging Compliance Assessment Team via email at ilca@agriculture.gov.au or phone 1800 657 313.
+To request an electronic copy of this document, or to seek assistance with responding to a Requirement to Give Information and Produce Documents notice, contact the Illegal Logging Compliance Assessment Team via email at ilca@agriculture.gov.au or phone 1800 657 313.

 All records submitted as purported compliance with the Act must be demonstrable as having been obtained or created before processing the raw log in accordance with the Act and the Illegal Logging Prohibition Rules 2024 (the Rules).
 Providing false or misleading information contravenes the civil penalty provisions at s 84 of the Act and may constitute a criminal offence under the Criminal Code Act 1995.